KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 And once more, a simple integration test.

     BYE
+    100 LOAD
-    100 LOAD main .S
+    main .S

 You should be able to mash on the keyboard all you want; it should not return to an `ok` prompt until you type a capital `Q`.
 Furthermore, the data stack should report as empty.

-Normally, we'd end up writing a shadow block now, but this code is so simple, and obviously incomplete, that I'll defer that action until we flesh out the code a bit more.
-That way, we minimize the amount of rework that's involved.
+Normally, we'd end up writing a shadow block now; from now on, I'm going to skip doing this for brevity's sake.
+This chapter is alreay quite long as it is!

 ## Where Do We Begin?